ugermann/eidf-epcc-cluster/KUBERNETES-for-ML.md

 - Submit multiple Kubernetes job requests (one per hyperparameter set) using above specification template;
 - Analyze the results and pick the hyperparameter set.

+You can find the files for this tutorial at [https://github.com/pminervini/eidf-kubernetes-example](https://github.com/pminervini/eidf-kubernetes-example).

 ## Step 1: Specify the Hyperparam Search Space

 Open the file `generate-grid-cli.py` and update the `hyper_params` variable to specify the hyperparameter space that you wish to cover.
 You can specify specific values, ranges or samples from specific probability distributions.